UTandor/chat-bot-dev/README.md

 - Integration with a real AI chat bot backend to provide meaningful responses.
 - Enhanced styling and visual improvements for a more engaging user experience.
-- Implementation of user authentication for personalized chat interactions.
 - Support for multiple languages to cater to a wider audience.
-- Mobile responsiveness to ensure a seamless experience on various devices.
 - Improved error handling and bug fixes for a smoother user experience.

 ## Contributors